Proficiency Objectives and Curricular Documents

 - Arabic Curricula: Arabic First Year -Arabic Second Year

 - Chinese Curricula: Chinese First Year - Chinese Second Year

-- French Curricula: French First Year - Second Year
+- French Curricula: French First Year - French Second Year

-- German Curricula: First Year - French Second Year
+- German Curricula: German First Year - German Second Year

 - Hebrew Curricula: Hebrew First Year - Hebrew Second Year

 - Hindi Curricula: Hindi First Year - Hindi Second Year